 Continue to coordinate Regional input for cost effectiveness activities conducted during NERC’s Standards Development program.

-Oversee, and participate in the Regional Standards Development Process and base any development, revision or retirement of NPCC Regional Reliability Standards on the reliability related needs of the Region or continent-wide ERO standards such as the ongoing revision of NPCC PRC-006-NPCC-1(new version 2) Underfrequency Load Shedding
+Oversee, and participate in the Regional Standards Development Process and base any development, revision or retirement of NPCC Regional Reliability Standards on the continued reliability related needs of the Region or continent-wide ERO standards such as the revision of NPCC PRC-006-NPCC-1(new version 2) Underfrequency Load Shedding and any future revision which may be necessary.